 Compounding is the art and science of preparing personalized medications for patients.
 Compounded medications are “made from scratch” – individual ingredients are mixed together in the exact strength and dosage form required by the patient.
 This method allows the compounding pharmacist to work with the patient and the prescriber to customize a medication to meet the patient’s specific needs.

 Pharmacy compounding is a practice in which a licensed pharmacist combines, mixes, or alters ingredients in response to a prescription to create a medication tailored to the medical needs of an individual patient.
-Pharmacy compounding, if done properly, can serve an important public health need if a patient cannot be treated with an FDA-approved medication.
+Pharmacy compounding, if done properly, can serve an important public health need if a patient cannot be treated with a manufactured medication.